dimonkoval/epm_task_3/README.md

 Then, proceed to the `CsvStorageImpl` class and implement its content:

 * `public CsvStorageImpl()`
-Initializes the configuration properties of a csv file with the default values
+The constructor that initializes the configuration properties of a csv file with the received values

 * `public CsvStorageImpl(Map<String, String> props)`
-Initializes the configuration properties of a csv file with the received values
+The constructor that initializes the configuration properties of a csv file with the received values

 * `<T> List<T> read(InputStream source, Function<String[], T> mapper) throws IOException`
 Returns the contents of the received file as a list of objects.
 The operation algorithm is as follows: It reads lines with data descriptions through the received source stream.
-Then, it splits each string into an array of `String` elements using valuesDelimiter.
+Then, it splits each string into an array of `String` elements using `valuesDelimiter`.
 Then, it converts the resulting array into an object of the `T` type using the mapper parameter, a function that creates an object of the `T` type with field values taken from the given array.

 * `<T> void write(OutputStream dest, List<T> value, Function<T, String[]> mapper) throws IOException`
 Writes the obtained list of objects to the specified dest stream.
 The operation algorithm is as follows: Each object of the `T` type is converted into an array of the String type using the mapper parameter.
-The elements of the array are then collected into a single string using valuesDelimiter to separate them.
+The elements of the array are then collected into a single string using `valuesDelimiter` to separate them.
 Then, the resulting string is written to a file.
 The mapper parameter is a function that converts an object of the `T` type into an array of the `String` type.

 ### Details
 * Domain model classes must have the following: